 I have been a dental assistant (in high school working for my Dad), a dental student (obviously), and a general dentist with my first practice experiences as a Captain in the United States Air Force.
 If you want the whole story, let me tell it to you in my Podcast (click on the navigation bar at the top of your screen).

 In 1988 I became an official periodontist having graduated from the residency program here in San Antonio while still on active duty.
 My first assignment as a periodontist was Sheppard AFB, Wichita Falls, Texas practicing and teaching in an Advanced Education in General Dentistry (AEGD) program for newly graduated dental students.
 This was like the one I attended my first year following Dental School graduation.
 In 1993 I returned here to San Antonio to become a part of the Air Force Periodontics Residency Program at Wilford Hall and also to direct the Air Force equivalent to a dental hygiene school.

 In 1995 I was given the opportunity to retire at fifteen years active duty at the rank of Lieutenant Colonel to make room for younger captains to join the ranks.
 It was a family decision to remain here in San Antonio so my two daughters could graduate from high school without having to move one more time for dad’s career.
 As it turned out they both married their high school sweethearts and I now have two adult sons, two happy daughters and seven grandchildren out of the deal.
 I stayed one more year on active duty and retired in 1996.
 This gave me time to begin to figure out how to enter the world of private practice.
-My practice begin in early 1997 and at the same time I worked part time as an associate clinical professor at the dental school.
+My practice began in early 1997 and at the same time I worked part time as an associate clinical professor at the dental school.